-What Apples Are Best for Baked Apples?
+Best Apples for Baked Apples

 Granny Smith, Golden Delicious, Fuji, and Honeycrisp are all great all-purpose apples that work well in pies and tarts where you don’t want the filling to get overly juicy.
 Other apples great for baking are Jonagold, Braeburn, and Pink Lady.
 Honestly, you really can’t go wrong with any apple, so just pick your favorite!

 Baked apples are so easy, yet incredibly impressive for entertaining.
 Here’s a brief summary how to make them:

 (Scroll down to the printable recipe card for all the details.)

 - Prep the apples: Wash and dry apples, then core each one, leaving 1/2-inch of apple core on the bottom.
 Remove enough that there is room to fill the middle.

 - Make the filling: Combine the butter, brown sugar, walnuts, and apple pie spice until fully incorporated.

 - Fill the apples: Fill each hollowed apple with the butter mixture.

 - Bake: Add 1 cup water (or apple juice) to a square baking dish and place apples on top.
 Transfer to a 350 degree preheated oven and bake for 40-45 minutes or until the skin wrinkles, flesh is tender, and they’re bubbly.
 (Baking time can vary by the type and size of apples you are using.)